 Still today, there is a language reserved for a certain kind of Italian, just like there was with Latin.
 Something like legalese in English, this is an Italian that uses more than the 3000 words, on average, that regular people use in conversation.

-You would see “fu” written far more frequently than you would hear it spoken, if at all.
+You would see fu written far more frequently than you would hear it spoken, if at all.
 One way to get a sense of the passato remoto in the Italian language is by watching the detective show Commissario Montalbano, where the tense is used very frequently.

-Final Thoughts On Italian Language History
+Final Thoughts On The History Of The Italian Language

-In closing, about the history of the Italian language, it’s important to realize that while in Italy, people speak Italian, the history and tradition of all the other languages is much richer and more complex than just that.
+In closing, about the history of the Italian language, itโs important to realize that while in Italy, people speak Italian, the history and tradition of all the other languages is much richer and more complex than just that.

 The local dialects of Italy are a beautiful and essential part of Italian culture, and keeping them alive is important.

-Finally, here is the beginning of Il Canto degli Italiani, the anthem of a unified Italy, which really emphasizes the beauty of a new togetherness:
+Check out the beginning of Il Canto degli Italiani, the anthem of a unified Italy, which really emphasizes the beauty of a new togetherness:

 Which language are you learning?